ibm-skills-network/clarity-knowledgebase/docs/labs/edit-jupyterlab-instructions-computer.md

 ## Editing using SkillsNetwork JupyterLab Docker Image (advanced)

-If you want to create your JupyterLab instructions using the same environment that SkillsNetwork labs will use, we recommend using the [SkillNetwork JupyterLab Docker Image](https://hub.docker.com/r/skillsnetworkbot/jupyterlab-authoring).
+If you want to create your JupyterLab instructions using the same environment that SkillsNetwork labs will use, we recommend using the [SkillsNetwork JupyterLab Docker Image](https://hub.docker.com/r/skillsnetworkbot/jupyterlab-authoring).

+> Note: The SkillsNetwork JupyterLab Docker Image requires \~4.5 GB of download data.
+Once extracted, the image totals \~10GB.

 ### Prerequisites
  - [Docker](https://docs.docker.com/get-docker/) is installed and running.